20 Things You Should Not Bring To College: A Quick Guide

 So there’s no point in bringing your entire library to college because first of all, you won’t have all the time in the world to finish reading them before the first holiday.
 Plus, they will take up a lot of space on your desk or closet, wherever you choose to keep them.

 11. Too Many Sheets and Towels

 Bringing a bunch of sheets to college will just end up taking a lot of space, and you won’t even end up using all of them.
 The key to live in college is saving as much space as you can, and extra bedding shouldn’t be counted in the list of things you must bring.
-Two sets of sheets are enough to last a few months as you can put the used one to wash and replace it with the other one.
+Basic bedding and two sets of sheets are enough to last a few months as you can put the used one to wash and replace it with the other one.
 The same goes for towels; do not bring more than two bath towels and two hand towels to college.

 12. Random School Supplies

 Although having the minimum stationery items are great to have when you start college, you’ll most likely not end up using all of them.
 Depending on your classes and the professors’ requirements you may need some school supplies like the basic ones: pens, pencils, highlighters, etc. But remember it’s not high school anymore, so refrain from bringing your geometry set, color pencils, and everything in between.

 Bringing any furniture piece without being fully aware of the dimensions of your dorm room is certainly a bad move.
 Even if you are aware of the size of the room, some furniture pieces may not even look good in a tiny room.
 You may have a picture in your head and before you know it you’ve brought a large piece of furniture that sits oddly no matter where you put it in your room.
 Spare yourself from the cluttered atmosphere, or contention with a roommate about space.
 You can always buy more later once you’ve planned where that extra night stand, dorm chair or rug will actually go.

 14. Full-sized Vacuum